amanUrRahman/python-datastructures/README.md

 # python-datastructures

-This repoistory maintains the different complex data structures problems and solutions in the python language
+This repository maintains the different complex data structures problems and solutions in the python language